gecio/anycastd/.github/CONTRIBUTING.md

 ### Other

-Ensure you have Python 3.11 or greater with recent versions of [pdm] and [nox] in your environment.
+Ensure you have Python 3.11 or greater with recent versions of [uv] and [nox] in your environment.

 ## Coding Standards